 All leaders are to be trained in Child Safe Environments.
 We will accept certificates showing you have completed this within the last three years.
 Please forward us a copy.

-Training for leaders will be held on during November.
+Training for leaders will be held on 15th November 6pm.
+Location TBC.

 Please provide a current (within 2 years) Criminal History Check so it can be sighted and details recorded by a Camp Committee member.
-We recommend bringing it to the Leader’s BBQ in early December.
+We recommend bringing it to the Leader’s training.

 Further details regarding training will be communicated upon registration.